Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 This moth species is also known as the puss moth due to the look of its caterpillar, which resembles a cat’s face.

-The adult moths have a wingspan of about 0.75 to 1.5 inches and are typically yellow or tan.
-They also possess two pairs of cream-colored stripes across the wings.
+Adult moths have a wingspan of about 0.75 to 1.5 inches and are typically yellow or tan.
+They also have two pairs of cream-colored stripes across the wings.

-The Ailanthus Webworm Moth’s larvae feed on various trees and shrubs, such as birch, elm, oak, willow, poplar, and more.
+The larvae of the Ailanthus Webworm Moth feed on various trees and shrubs, such as birch, elm, oak, willow, poplar, and more.

 The larvae of these moths in Alabama are yellow-green, with blackheads and dark spots along their backs.